 Promotes Low Cost CFD

 cfddfc launch” command launches EC2 Spot Instances by default, to provide low cost of running CFD in the cloud.
-During launch, the user is presented with a cost estimate based on average spot price from the previous 3 days.
-It takes approximately 2 minutes for an instance to be fully running, when the user can transfer OpenFOAM case files to the instance.
-The user is provided an estimate of the cost of data transfer to help manage their budget and encourage less wasteful use of bandwidth and storage.
+The launch log presents the user with a cost estimate based on average spot price from the previous 3 days.
+The instance is fully operational in approximately 2 minutes, when the user can transfer OpenFOAM case files to the instance.
+The tool provides an estimate of the cost of data transfer to help users manage their budget and encourage less wasteful use of bandwidth and storage.

-Once transferred, the CFD workload can be run by running commands directly with the
+Once transferred, the user can run CFD workloads by executing commands directly with the

 run command or by logging into the remote machine via the terminal (